cloudbees/cloudbees-examples/cloudbees-cd/kubernetes/gke/clustered.md

 ## Configure environment variables <a name="cdro-gke-example-clustered-config-en-vars"/>

-The commands in following sections are preconfigured to use environment variables.
+Commands in following sections are preconfigured to use environment variables.
 To align your installation, set the following environment variables:

 ```bash
   GCP_PROJECT=<GCP-PROJECT>                             # e.g. GCP_PROJECT=cloudbees-cd-clustered